cjdmax/provisioning/README.md

+# TODO

+## blockers

+* weave doesn't work at present

+## changes

+* removed DO; ufw has a lot of hacks for SCW now
+* we're now running on C2S, not VC2S so we can feed extra volumes to gluster in the future
+* default cluster is brought up with 50G root volume and 50G gluster volume.
+This comes out to about EUR 30,- a month, not 10!

 # Kubernetes cluster setup automation

 > This is part of the Hobby Kube project.
 Functionality of the modules is described in the [guide](https://github.com/hobby-kube/guide).